staeter/work-in-progress/dialogue.md

 The platform realizes this principle through secure APIs for safe extension development, sandboxed environments that protect core functionality and a dedicated space where communities share and discuss their custom packages.
 As extensions prove their value through widespread adoption and community vetting, they can be considered for integration into the platform's default offering, creating a pathway for community-driven evolution of the core platform itself.

 ### 12. Independent

+Most social platforms are beholden to corporate interests and vulnerable to state control.
+Whether through profit motives driving harmful engagement tactics, advertisers influencing content policies, or governments demanding user data and censorship compliance, these dependencies fundamentally compromise platforms' ability to serve their users' interests.
+The result is a social media landscape where neither users nor platform operators can maintain genuine autonomy in pursuing their stated values and goals.

+Independence means ensuring the platform can stay true to its *core principles* over time, resisting both corporate capture and state control.
+This requires technical autonomy through distributed architecture and cooperative infrastructure, as well as organizational independence through sustainable funding models and democratic governance.
+The platform must be structured to maintain its values and mission even under pressure, protecting both its technical systems and the people maintaining them from coercion or compromise.

 Distribution of resources helps ensure both technical resilience and environmental sustainability.
 This means designing systems that efficiently share computing and storage loads across the network.